HarryWei530/MarvinARM/README.md

 Openmanipulator X
 ```
 ## Installation
-Step by step just code:
+Step by step just code (we assume you already have ubuntu 18.04 and Git installed):
 ROS installation
 ```
 $ sudo apt-get update && sudo apt-get upgrade
 $ sudo apt install curl # if you haven't already installed curl